 All of the changes are pointing to broader targeting.
 When you target on a broad level, you risk spending money on clicks that aren't really from your target audience.
 The more exact and targeted you can be with your keyword use, the better your campaigns will be on your budget.

-In this podcast, learn about Matt Bailey’s and Ashley Jones’s take on the present state of Google Ads.
+In this podcast, learn about Ashley Jones' take on the present state of Google Ads.
 Are marketers going to be forced to abide by this new format?
-Before you launch a new campaign, learn why Google’s “smart” campaigns aren’t so smart.
+Before you launch a new campaign, learn why Google's "smart" campaigns aren't so smart.